ChrisTimperley/Wallace.jl/tutorials/language.md

-When the file is passed to the Wallace run-time, these type tags are simply extracted from their property, and inserted as the `type` property within its object, as shown below:
+When the file is passed to the Wallace run-time, these type tags are simply extracted from their property, and inserted as the `type` property within its object.
+As such, you can avoid using type tags entirely by specifying this type property directly, as demonstrated below:

 ```
 selector: